xujuren/SocialMediaCat/app/Documents/Report_Cathy.md

 * Due to limited time where proper integration and testing is not possible, real-time synchronization has not been implemented with the new features.
 * A real-life use case shall involve both read and write of data via Firebase, in replacement of the local data instances.

+# Search: Tokenizer and Parser

+### Query Grammar

+A valid query consists of at least one attribute.
+Different attributes could be connected with ";".

+Example:

+#comp2400;@postID1

+Query Attributes:

+1. #tagname (e.g. #comp2400) , this attribute is to find all posts with #comp2400 as their tag
+2. @postID( e.g. @LP1), the postID is a unique identifier to each post, which means different post has its corresponding different unique post ID.
+When this attribute is put into the search query, there should be only one Post as search result

+## Implementation

+### Object Token

+An object Token is constructed by a string and its enum type.
+The string represents the content of the token(not included the # or @ ).
+The enum Type includes TAG, AND, POSTID

+### Search Tokenizer

+The searchTokenizer is used to tokenize a query string (#comp2400;@postID1) when processing the query.

+- method next() extracts a Token of current position and points to the next one  if method hasNext(). returns true.
+- method current() returns current token

+### Abstract Exp class

+Create an abstract Exp class to store all query terms, PostIDExp, TagExp and AndExp to extends from the abstract class

+Exp includes a Token type and a string

+- getToken()
+- getValue() return the string

+example : query :

+ #comp2400;@postID1

+output: TagExp(Token.Type.TAG,"comp2400") AndExp(Token.Type.AND,";") PostIDExp(Token.Type.POSTID,"postID1")

+### Parser class

+- Exp getTag()  method (Exp is the return type)
+1. step: use the tokenizer
+2. Since Tag is our first attribute in the grammar, we check if the current token's type is TAG.
+If yes, we return a TagExp as output
+3. If no, we return null

+- Exp getPostID() method (Exp is the return type)
+1. step: use the tokenizer
+2. Situation 1: PostID is our third Token in the grammar if there is a Tag Token as first attribute, And Token as second attribute.
+    - We use tokenizer.next() for 2 times to move to the third position and check if the current token's type is PostID.
+    1. If yes, return a PostIDExp as output
+    2. If no, return null

+    Situation 2: PostID is our first and only attribute in the grammar.

+    - We check if the first position of token's type is PostID
+    1. If yes, return a PostIDExp as output
+    2. If no, return null

 ### Design Patterns**